What is pipeline cracking?

 The framework continues as a flexible guide through the entire process from inspection to integrity, ultimately resulting in a proper threat management plan.
 It is modular and adaptable, ensuring a common understanding and allowing operators to choose which elements are relevant to them in reaching their objectives and make the decisions needed for safe and efficient pipeline operation.

 ACCURATE INSPECTION DATA Collection

-In-line inspection, of course, is a major part of the pipeline crack management framework.
+In-line inspection, of course, is a major part of the pipeline integrity framework.
 ROSEN uses the latest generation of crack detection technologies.
 Using liquid-coupled ultrasonic or dry-coupled electromagnetic acoustic technologies supported by the unwavering magnetic flux leakage technology, RoCD provides reliable crack detection and accurate crack sizing.
 The technology also establishes appropriate baseline standards for the successful and effective management of pipeline integrity.

 Axial Cracking Detection Technologies

 •Patented measurement principle for high-resolution electromagnetically generated ultrasound

 •Highly dependable detection and accurate continuous sizing of

 •Reliable detection of coating disbondment, a precursor of cracking

 •Preferred service for gas or liquefied gas pipelines